 Gene and Nubsib sex

 Gene and Nubsib had their first sex scene in Episode 9, which happened under pretty unusual circumstances.
-It initiated because Gene thought Nubsib was under the influence of some pills that Aoey slipped in his drink, even though that wasn’t the case.
-Nubsib figured out what his boyfriend was worried about and played along with it to see how far they’d go.
+It was initiated because Gene thought Nubsib was under the influence of some pills that Aoey slipped in his drink, even though that wasn't the case.
+Nubsib figured out what his boyfriend was worried about and played along with it to see how far they'd go.

-At first, Nubsib teases him with some passionate kissing, which Gene tries to resist.
+At first, Nubsib teases him with passionate kissing, which Gene tries to resist.
 After a while, Gene suddenly takes charge and becomes the one to initiate these sexual encounters.
-Since Nubsib is the king of consent, he tells Gene not to force himself to do anything he doesn’t want.
+Since Nubsib is the king of consent, he tells Gene not to force himself to do anything he doesn't want.
 Gene bashfully admits that he likes what is happening, which gives Nubsib the ultimate green light to proceed with the ~sexy times~.

 In the morning after, Nubsib takes the time to THANK Gene for letting him enter his body last night, which is actually pretty sweet once you get past the incredible awkwardness. 🤭 They were just about to share another kiss, but then Gene was like NO WAIT, LET'S BRUSH OUR TEETH FIRST before plugging the toothbrush sponsor lol.